shanemcv/mpcs-51042-final/README.md

  - Player information is saved across different runs of the game.

 - Convert the game into an executable and downloadable program.

+TO DO LIST:

+ - Week 4: Create the baseline structure for the game, including a tkinter executable window that allows the player to run the program and catch fish into their inventory.
+Save player information into pickle files.
+ - Week 5: Include fish grading logic; build basic shop workflow.
+Allow players to buy certain fishing equipment and certain fish.
+ - Week 6: Add experience and currency to track how well the player is doing.
+Track the player's current skill at fishing using the experience and check their currency.
+Make sure currency works with shop.
+Add currency values to fish based on species and grade.
+ - Week 7: Add locations and new fish species to allow for gameplay variety.
+Add logic to when fish are "available" (certain times of day, months).
+Allow players to unlock location through shop.
+ - Week 8: Add achievements to the game.
+Allow the player to check their achievements and requirements for achievements that have not been completed yet.
+ - Week 9: Convert the game into an executable and downloadable program.
+ -